A p-adic Eisenstein measure for vector-weight automorphic forms: Conventions and Background

 \subsubsection{Unitary groups of signature $(n,n)$}

 We now recall basic information about unitary groups and automorphic forms on unitary groups.
-As we mentioned above, a more detailed discussion of unitary groups and automorphic forms on unitary groups appears in \cite{sh, shar, la, HLS, EEHLS}; the analogous background for the case of Hilbert modular forms is the main subject of \cite[Section 1]{kaCM}.
+(A more detailed discussion of unitary groups and automorphic forms on unitary groups appears in \cite{sh, shar, la, HLS, EDiffOps}; the analogous background for the case of Hilbert modular forms is the main subject of \cite[Section 1]{kaCM}.)

 The material in this section is similar to the material in \cite[Section 2.1]{AppToSHL}.
-Although we discussed embeddings of non-definite unitary groups of various signatures into unitary groups of signature $(n,n)$ in \cite[Section 2.1]{AppToSHL}, we shall be primarily concerned only with unitary groups of signature $(n, n)$ and definite unitary groups in this paper; in the sequel, \cite{emeasurenondefinite}, we discuss pullbacks to non-definite unitary groups.
+Although we discussed embeddings of non-definite unitary groups of various signatures into unitary groups of signature $(n,n)$ in \cite[Section 2.1]{AppToSHL}, we are primarily concerned only with unitary groups of signature $(n, n)$ and definite unitary groups in this paper; in the sequel, \cite{emeasurenondefinite}, we discuss pullbacks to various products of unitary groups occurring as subgroups.

 Let $V$ be a vector space of dimension $n$ over the CM field $K$, and let $\langle, \rangle_V$ denote a positive definite hermitian pairing on $V$.
 Let $-V$ denote the vector space $V$ with the negative definite hermitian pairing $-\langle, \rangle_V$.
 Let